 - Address: Rua Nossa Senhora do Castelo 11

 After visiting the castle, go to the historic centre to discover Santiago Fortress (Rua da Fortaleza, 39, Sesimbra) and eat a delicious fresh fish dish in one of the restaurants you’ll find in the village and then get some tan in one of the beaches.

-The legend also states that the mule’s footprints were visible on the rocks but that’s not entirely true: actually the footprints that can be seen on the rocks belong dinosaurs.
+The legend also states that the mule’s footprints were visible on the rocks but that’s not true: actually the footprints that can be seen on the rocks belong to dinosaurs.

 - GPS: 38°25’12.8″N 9°12’48.4″W

-Are you going to visit Serra da Arrábida Nature Park?
-Then don’t hesitate to book your hotel room and your car by clicking the links below.
+Are you going to visit Serra da Arrábida Natural Park?
+Then don’t hesitate to book your hotel room room, your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!